How many classes should I take?

 Generally, you’ll want to take either 3 or 4 main academic classes each quarter, depending on what they are.
 1-2 unit courses are excellent ways to explore, but piling up too many can complicate your schedule.

 12-15 units is ideal for your first quarter.
-The maximum number of academic units a first-quarter frosh may enroll in is 20.
+Again, that should represent about a 36-45 hour work week on average.
+The maximum number of academic units a first-quarter frosh may enroll in is 20, the rough equivalent of a 60 hour work week.
 Students past their first quarter may request an exception to take 21 or 22 units in certain cases.
 See your Academic Advisor for details.

 Cognitive shifting between different types of work often shows a better result than focusing just on one kind of learning.
 And it leads to less burn out.
 Most students do best with a balanced workload that includes a mix of exams and essays, of reading and problem sets, of STEM and humanities topics.